jeffa5/jeffa5.github.io/content/blog/2021-04-13-paper-notes.md

 This is more than a caption and should describe what happens in the figure, it is _describing_ the figure.

+## Captions represent the takeaways

+The caption needs to (succinctly) state what the takeaway is.
+What is the thing that you want the reader to notice in particular and relate to from the text.

 ## Some other useful advice

 - [ACM best practices](https://www.acm.org/publications/taps/latex-best-practices)